cellistigs/Branch_Bound/docs/index.md

 a.) `pip install -e .` \\
 b.) `python setup.py develop`

-The choices of input to setup.py should be for the most part self-explanatory.
+The choices of input to `setup` in setup.py should be for the most part self-explanatory.
 If there are additional dependencies for your repo, add them to the "install requires" list.
 If you don't want the latest version of a dependency by default, you can require a specific version by using the "==".
 For example:
 ```python
 install_requires=['numpy', 'tensorflow=1.13.1'],